Rosemary Theby: Early life and career

 As Miss Corintee in The Great Love (1918), Theby played the part of a German spy with great skill.
 The film was written and directed by D.W.
 Griffith.
-This was a vamp role which she began to play frequently after depicting characters in slapstick comedies.
-Theby played a Chinese vampire in Clung, a Fox Film production directed by Emmett J. Flynn.
+This was a femme fatale, or "vampire," role, which she began to play frequently after depicting characters in slapstick comedies.
+Theby played a Chinese "vamp" in Clung, a Fox Film production directed by Emmett J. Flynn.
 Later she began to portray more serious women.

 Theby was solely a film actress.
 She declined an offer to accompany Chauncey Olcott to appear on stage for $85 per week.
 At the time she was earning $125 weekly in movies.
 She later regretted her decision because of the experience she would have gained.

 Thelby's career included Westerns and serials.

 Personal life

 Theby was married to fellow actor and director Harry Myers.
 After Myers' death in 1938, she married Truitt Hughes to whom she remained married until her death.
 She lived for years at 1907 Wilcox Avenue in Los Angeles.

 Theby supported Calvin Coolidge in the 1924 presidential election.
-Theby enjoyed playing golf, wore her hair in a Bob cut, and possessed a preoccupation with personal cleanliness.
+Theby enjoyed playing golf, wore her hair in a bob cut, and possessed a preoccupation with personal cleanliness.
 On screen she appeared tall and willowy, entering a scene, according to one review in the Los Angeles Times, with a "sensuous glide".

 Theby died of circulatory shock on November 10, 1973, at the age of 81.